EnterpriseDB/edb-ansible/roles/setup_replication/README.md

 How to include the 'setup_replication' role in your Playbook
 ----------------

-Below is an example of how to include the edb.postgres.install role:
+Below is an example of how to include the setup_replication role: